gigirassy/Nunes-Firefox-Configuration/README.md

 ![Screenshot of Transformers Animated Blitzwing typing](https://github.com/gigirassy/Nunes-Firefox-Configuration/blob/main/typetypetype.png)
-## Behold, my configuration for browsing in Firefox!
+# Behold, my configuration for browsing in Firefox!

 I use a configuration focusing on privacy, and extensions that make the internet suck a little less.
 I take inspiration from [TheFrenchGhosty's LibreWolf configuration](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration) and some personal research of mine.

 This is definitely not suited for everyone's needs and is not the most private configuration out there, but it's nice for me.
+## Extensions
 ### Privacy extensions
 * [ClearURLs](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration): Removes tracking from URLs.
 * [LibRedirect](https://addons.mozilla.org/en-US/firefox/addon/libredirect/): FANDOM, Reuters, Reddit, Youtube, Quora, Search (I use SearX), Genius, and Medium frontends enabled.